Urolithiasis Healthcare Using AI

 Percutaneous Nephrolithotomy or Nephrolithotripsy (laser treatment)

 Percutaneous solutions are guided by real-time cameras.
 Additional guidance for laser aim or stone breaking could reduce complications.
 Tracking of the equipment using both hardware upgrades and state-of-the-art CNN algorithms, as well as 3D reconstruction of the images, allows easier and more accurate performance during the procedure, improving stone breaking results, as well as better placement of stents if needed.

 Often the stones will pass naturally.
 Determining the potential of a stone to pass naturally could prevent unnecessary interventions.
-Deep Learning algorithms can calculate the route a stone needs to travel for spontaneous passage and determine if a stone can pass freely through it.
+Deep Learning algorithms can segment the various organs and extract properties of each.
+Post processing that extracts the optimal path and distance from boundaries in the ureter segmentation can be used to calculate the route a stone needs to travel for spontaneous passage and determine if a stone can pass freely through it.
 Classification of these stones can separate them from those who need intervention.
 This will shorten procedure time and notify the physician regarding areas of concern.

 Post-op care with image analysis

 Defining procedural success is challenging.
 The physician must determine if the removed stones are sufficient for symptom relief, or if further treatment is required.
 Comparing the images post-op, or even during the procedure, to the baseline scan can alert of upcoming pathologies.
 Stone segmentation and precise image registration compare the post-op state to the pre-op pathology and detect stones that still require immediate removal, debris that may obstruct urological canals, and misplaced stents.
 Rather than waiting for the next complication, using these AI techniques, may prevent it.